-A report has examined the dangers of heating food and food products with artificial sweeteners, in particular, sucralose in heated food.
+A report highlights the dangers of heating food and food products with artificial sweeteners, in particular, sucralose.

-Sucralose is a common artificial sweetener used by millions today.
+Sucralose is used by millions as a substitute for sugar.
 There has been a lot of research about the dangers of artificial sweeteners and how they may negatively affect your body.
 It has been suggested that sucralose has some cancer-causing potential, and this might specifically occur when foods containing sucralose, such as canned vegetables and baked goods, are heated.

-When cooking or baking at home, sucralose reaches a temperature between 120 degrees Celsius and 150 degrees Celsius, which can lead to the formation of potentially dangerous compounds.
+When using sucralose in cooking or baking, a temperature between 120 degrees Celsius and 150 degrees Celsius, can lead to the formation of potentially dangerous compounds.
 One limitation to this study is there is not enough data or research to support this finding.
-This study provides a foundation for future studies to examine and learn more about sucralose dangers to the human body with use of artificial sweeteners like sucralose particularly when heated.
+This study provides a foundation for future studies to examine the dangers to the human body with use of artificial sweeteners like sucralose particularly when heated.

 Written by Nicole A. Brown, MS